|Nutrition Facts (per serving)|

 Glass (or "cellophane") noodles are thin and as transparent as the name suggests.
 Healthier than wheat noodles, glass noodles are made from green beans, broad beans, and peas, which makes them gluten-free and a source of iron, calcium, and fiber.
 They are opaque (white) until soaked in water.
 Look for them at your local Asian store sold in dried bundles/packages (check ingredients to be sure they are "glass" noodles - look for bean or pea flour).
 Made with my savory sauce, these noodles are truly irresistible!
 (Includes instructions for vegetarians.)

-- 7-8 ounces vermicelli noodles (Thai-style very thin, clear noodles made of bean/pea flour)
+7 to 8 ounces vermicelli noodles, Thai-style very thin, clear noodles made of bean/pea flour

-- 2 chicken breasts (boneless or 4 chicken thighs, cut into bite-size pieces, or 1+1/2 cups vegetarian wheat gluten "chicken" pieces or cubed firm tofu)
+2 boneless chicken breasts, or 4 chicken thighs, cut into bite-size pieces, or 1 1/2 cups vegetarian wheat gluten "chicken" pieces or cubed firm tofu

-1 tablespoon bean sauce (ground, sold in jar at Asian/Chinese food stores - gluten-free diets: buy a wheat-free bean sauce)
+1 tablespoon bean sauce, ground, sold in a jar at Asian/Chinese food stores; gluten-free diets: buy a wheat-free bean sauce

-1 piece galangal (thumb-size, ginger can be used an alternative)
+1 piece galangal, thumb-sized, or ginger can be used an alternative

-- 1 teaspoon soy sauce (dark or 1 extra tablespoon soy sauce OR wheat-free soy sauce)
+1 teaspoon dark soy sauce, or 1 extra tablespoon soy sauce or wheat-free soy sauce

 While noodles are soaking, make the sauce.
 Place broth in a wok or deep frying pan over medium-high heat.
 Bring to a boil.

 Add all other sauce ingredients plus chicken, wheat gluten, or tofu, and mushrooms.
 Stir well.
 Turn heat down to medium.
-Cover and simmer for 5-10 minutes, or until chicken is cooked.
+Cover and simmer for 5 to 10 minutes, or until chicken is cooked.
 (Note that wheat gluten is already cooked, so it will only require a few minutes to warm.).

 Add bell peppers and simmer for an additional 5 minutes, or until softened.

 Add the drained noodles, gently turning them in the wok/pan.
-Reduce heat to minimum.
+Reduce heat to a minimum.